symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

         ));

-If you were not using Assetic previously, you need to call the ``assetic:dump`` command in your deployment process, or the Javascript and CSS files will not be
+If you were not using Assetic previously, you need to call the ``assetic:dump`` command in your deployment process, or the JavaScript and CSS files will not be
 found:

 .. code-block:: bash